edgedb/edgedb/docs/intro/quickstart.rst

 Quickstart
 ==========

-Welcome to Gel!
+Welcome to |Gel|!

-This quickstart will walk you through the entire process of creating a simple EdgeDB-powered application: installation, defining your schema, adding some data, and writing your first query.
+This quickstart will walk you through the entire process of creating a simple Gel-powered application: installation, defining your schema, adding some data, and writing your first query.
 Let's jump in!

 .. _ref_quickstart_install: